MissVeronica/um-recaptcha-score-log/README.md

-# UM reCAPTCHA Score Log
+# UM Google reCAPTCHA Score Log
 Extension to Ultimate Member for logging of the UM Google reCAPTCHA Scores to a file with .CSV format.

 ## UM Settings - Extensions - Google reCAPTCHA